TheoW03/TheoW03/README.md

 I primarly work on programming languages and compilers. or Emulating the NES. or something centered around NES development. such as creating games to run on the NES, emulation and dev tools.

 I typically work in C++, C# and java. and sometimes 6502 assembly, cc65/cl65 assembler primarily.

-I also know  C, Haskell, python and JS.
+Im also familar with C, Haskell, python and JS.

 I also daily drive Pop!_OS.